-This Ag reement is entered into by and l oetween , M.D. ("Physic ian"), whose cal office is located at · AS, Physician is licensed to praclout of Medicare; tice medicine in t he State of and has WHERE AS, Patient is currently a Medica are beneficiary; WHERE contract ("the A AS, Patient wishes to obtain the Agreement"); services of Physic cian under the terms of this private herein, and f THEREFORE, in consideration of for other good and valuable , the parties agree as follows: • ered Services.
-This Agreement of to be provided by Physician: ng items and service es ("the items 2.
-No S Submission of Claims.
-Patient ag grees not to subm nit a claim for any of the items or
+This Agreement is entered into by and between , M.D. ("Physician"), whose principal medical office is located at and ("Patient."), who resides at

+WHEREAS, Physician is licensed to practice medicine in the State of and has properly opted out of Medicare;

+WHEREAS, Patient is currently a Medicare beneficiary;

+WHEREAS, Patient wishes to obtain the services of Physician under the terms of this private contract ("the Agreement");

+NOW, THEREFORE, in consideration of the mutual promises and conditions contained herein, and for other good and valuable consideration, the sufficiency of which is acknowledged, the parties agree as follows:

+1. Covered Services.
+This Agreement covers the following items and services ("the items and services") to be provided by Physician:

-- 2. No Submission of Claims.
-Patient agrees not to submit a claim for any of the items or services even if such items or services are otherwise covered under Medicare; nor will patient request that Physician do so on Patient's behalf. - 3.
-Payment for Services.
+2. No Submission of Claims.
+Patient agrees not to submit a claim for any of the items or services even if such items or services are otherwise covered under Medicare; nor will patient request that Physician do so on Patient's behalf.

+3. Payment for Services.
 Patient further agrees to be responsible, whether through insurance or otherwise, for payments of such items and services.
 Patient understands that no Medicare reimbursement for items or services will be provided; that the items and services would have otherwise been covered by Medicare if there were not a private contract and a proper Medicare claim had been filed; and that other patients may be reimbursed by Medicare for the same items or services provided by other physicians or practitioners who have not opted out of Medicare.
 Patient understands that the Medicare charge limits do not apply, and that Physician's charges may be higher than the fee limits set under the Medicare program for the services.
 Patient acknowledges that Medigap plans do not make payments for such items and services.
-Patient further understands that other supplemental insurance plans may elect not to make payments for such items and services. - 4.
-Other Patient Acknowledgments.
+Patient further understands that other supplemental insurance plans may elect not to make payments for such items and services.

+4. Other Patient Acknowledgments.
 Patient understands that he/she has the right to have the items or services specified in this agreement provided by other physicians or practitioners for whom Medicare payment would be made and that Patient is not compelled to enter into private contracts that apply to other Medicare-covered services furnished by other physicians or practitioners who have not opted-out.
 Patient certifies that this agreement is made freely and without duress, and is not made during an emergency or urgent health care situation.
 Patient acknowledges that the size of the print of this Agreement is sufficiently large to enable him or her to read the Agreement.

-Physician Representations.
-Phy vsician will not file a claim with or accept reimbursement from Medicare for the services provide led under this Agreement; nor will physician seek reimbursement from any organization that receives such reimbursement from Medicare.
-Physician further represents and warrants that he/she has/has not been excluded from Medicare and is duly licensed to practice medicine i n the State of Physician makes no express or implied warranties or guar antees regarding the items or services to be provided under this Agreement. t will become effective on [insert date] and shall expire on or about [insert date] (the "opt-out per riod").
+5. Physician Representations.
+Physician will not file a claim with or accept reimbursement from Medicare for the services provided under this Agreement; nor will physician seek reimbursement from any organization that receives such reimbursement from Medicare.
+Physician further represents and warrants that he/she has/has not been excluded from Medicare and is duly licensed to practice medicine in the State of .
+Physician makes no express or implied warranties or guarantees regarding the items or services to be provided under this Agreement.

+6. Effective Date.
+This Agreement will become effective on [insert date] and shallexpire on or about [insert date] (the "opt-out period").

 7. Miscellaneous.
-This is the en tire agreement between the parties.
-It may not be oth parties.
-Neither party may assign his/her rights or obligations under this Agreement without · · · · · · · · · · · · · · · · · · · obligations under this Agreement without the written consent of the other party.
-Patient Name Patient Signature Date Date Physician Name • Physician Signature Date Date
+This is the entire agreement between the parties.
+It may not be modified except by a writing signed by both parties.
+Neither party may assign his/her rights or obligations under this Agreement without the written consent of the otherparty.

+Patient Name

+Patient Signature